lucaromagnoli/dataservice/source/examples/http_scraper.rst

-Books Scraper
+HTTP Scraper
 ============

-This example follows the `DataService` introduction and shows how to scrape a multi-page website.
+This example follows the `DataService` introduction and shows how to scrape a multi-page website using `HttpXClient` to fetch HTML content.

 The website we are going to scrape is `Books to Scrape <https://books.toscrape.com/index.html>`_.
 It's been created for this purpose and is a great resource to practice web scraping.